 Bring to boil, then lower flame and keep stirring until the mixture thickens and coats the spatula.
 You don’t need to be scientific about this.
 Once the sugar has dissolved fully and you have cooked the syrup for about 2-3 minutes, proceed to the next step

-Ensuring that the flame is low, mix well until combined
+Ensuring that the heat is low, mix well until combined

-Keep stirring, do not move away from the stove now.
+Keep stirring, do not step away.
 Stir continuously.

 The mixture will bubble up and the cashew nut powder will start cooking in the sugar syrup as it reduces to coat the powder.
 Fun!

 Keep going until you see a thick mass forming and it will become quite difficult to stir the mixture anymore.
-The almond mixture will start rolling around your spatula and leave the sides of the pan entirely.
+The kaju mixture will start rolling around your spatula and leave the sides of the pan entirely.
 It took me about 8-10 minutes to get to this stage.
+The time will, of course, depend on your pan and the heat you are giving the mixture so go by what you see vs exact time

-The mixture may be a bit dry around the edges or seem crumbly which is why we are adding the milk.
+The mixture may be a bit dry around the edges or seem crumbly which is when you can add some milk.
 Add milk a little at a time, only use what you need.
 Rub more ghee on your fingertips to make the kneading easier.
+You can see how it is smooth in the above picture.

 Once you get a smooth dough like above, make a ball, flatten slightly, and transfer to a sheet of butter paper.
 The dough should still be warm at this stage.
 If you feel it’s cooling down, act quickly.